My booking Plan a trip

 • 04 Is Kenya safe right now?

 For tourism — yes, very.
 Stay within the safari and beach circuits we plan.
 Avoid demonstrations in Nairobi (rare but possible).
-The KATO and TRA frameworks ensure operator standards.
-We have a 24/7 WhatsApp line you reach immediately if anything goes wrong.
+We have a WhatsApp line you can reach quickly if anything goes wrong.

 On safari